 Maintenance Outside of the Home

-To decrease the chances of flooding, regularly clean out your external plumbing sources, listed below, where water can build up.
+One of the best ways to prevent basement flooding is to regularly clean out your external plumbing sources where water can build up.
 As common sources for water damage or leaks into the home, these are worth maintaining in order to avoid potential disaster.

 Don’t Forget to Clean Gutters and Downspouts